Conducting a large research project is challenging work. We provide a range of support services to help you through your studies.

 SkillsForge is designed to help you organise and track your progress.
 Sign in to SkillsForge to:

-It's always good to know who to turn to if you need help, whether it be with your studies, your personal life or your physical or mental wellbeing.
+It's good to know who to turn to if you need help, whether it be with your studies, your personal life or your physical or mental wellbeing.